meilisearch/documentation/references/ranking_rules.md

 An array that contain ranking rules sorted by order of importance.

-To add your own ranking rule, you have to communicate either `asc` for ascending order or `dsc` for descending order followed by the field name in brackets.
+To add your own ranking rule, you have to communicate either `asc` for ascending order or `desc` for descending order followed by the field name in brackets.

 - To apply an **ascending sorting** (results sorted by increasing value of the attribute): `asc(attribute_name)`